weifengsiew/Machine-Learning-Pipeline-Hotel-No-Shows/README.md

   <img src="notebooks/images/precision_recall_curve.png" alt="Precision-recall curve" width="450"/>
 </p>

 Lastly, we plot the calibration curve to assess whether the predicted no-show probabilities align with the actual observed no-show rates.
 This is important because well-calibrated probabilities enable reliable estimation of operational quantities such as expected no-shows, expected show-ups, under-occupancy risk, over-occupancy risk, and the potential value of targeted interventions such as reminders.
-These estimates can then inform hotel operations decisions, including staffing, inventory management, reminder campaigns, deposit policies, and overbooking limits, so as to optimize business objectives such as profit.
+These estimates can then inform hotel operations management decisions, including staffing, inventory management, booking reminders, deposit policies, and overbooking limits, supporting business objectives such as reducing operational inefficiencies, improving resource allocation and protecting revenue.

 <p align="center">
   <img src="notebooks/images/calibration_curve.png" alt="Calibration curve" width="450"/>